sentientmachine/better-exceptions/README.md

     #I put something like this in my .bashrc, that way I can flip it on or off as needed
     alias python37_with_better_exceptions="BETTER_EXCEPTIONS=1 python3 "

+## Jist install Gentoo and python2.7

+    curl https://bootstrap.pypa.io/get-pip.py --output get-pip.py
+    root> python2 get-pip.py
+    pip2.7 install --user better-exceptions
+    pip2.7 install --user pygments

+    #Pip2.7 puts the stuffs under ~/.local/lib64/python2.7/site-packages/better_exceptions

+    #put this in your ~/.bashrc or just-in-time before the invocation of the python3 interpreter:
+    export BETTER_EXCEPTIONS=1

+    #I put something like this in my .bashrc, that way I can flip it on or off as needed
+    alias python27_with_better_exceptions="BETTER_EXCEPTIONS=1 python2.7 "

 ![Just better_exceptions](screenshot.png)